nawkboy/nawkboy.github.io/reference_info/SelfPublishingGuidance.md

 ## POD Choices

-If you Google a bit you will see tons of articles comparing the various POD choices.
+If you google a bit you will see tons of articles comparing the various POD choices.
 As a practical matter you will most likely end up using CreateSpace and IngramSpark.
-My current plan is to ensure my layout and trim size is compatible with both CreateSpace and IngramSpark requirements.
+My current plan is to ensure my layout and trim size are compatible with both CreateSpace and IngramSpark requirements.
 I am using CreateSpace for the initial polishing stages due to their more novice friendly pricing and setup.
 When things are sufficiently polished and ready for publishing, I expect to use IngramSpark for producing premium hardcovers and a combination of CreateSpace and IngramSpark for soft-covers.

 If you prefer to use an author services company, BookBaby seems to be the most popular choice.
 By using referrals and ALLi's lists of vetted editors and designers, I expect my final product will be much better than what BookBaby is likely to produce.
 In other words, BookBaby is likely a decent easy choice although it is very unlikely to be the best choice.